GrigoriyPlotnikov/geolocation/Readme.md

 #Load requrement
 The handling of 10 000 000 unique users per day (U) and 100 000 000 queries (Q) per day.
 Consider query is a complete load of page incluing UI and a request to HTTP API methods.
-The user performs about (Q / U) = 10 queries per session, which fits in a session about 1 minute long.
+The user performs about (Q / U) = 10 queries per session.
 The concurrent users amount per minute can be calculated as U users per day / 24 hrs per day / 60 minute in hour ~ 7000 per minute mean.
 Supposing normal distribution
 Total requests can be as big as ~ 115 users per second